mb1511/MUMmer-MUMi/README.md

 ext = file extension to use within directory e.g. .fna, .fasta, .fas (only applies to batch_run)

-k = minimum unique match length for mummer
+k = minimum unique match (MUM) length for mummer.
+NOTE: k should be > 14 to avoid non-specific MUMs and longer processing time; k = 19 works best for most cases.

 name1/name2 = return names (only applies to single_run; names for batch_run are simply input files)